Morning After Dark

-"Morning After Dark" is a song by American record producer and rapper, Timbaland taken from his third studio album, Shock Value II.
+"Morning After Dark" is a song by American record producer Timbaland, taken from his third studio album, Shock Value II.
 The song features French singer SoShy and was released as the first single from the album on October 26, 2009.
 The international version of the song features an additional verse from Canadian singer Nelly Furtado and it is this version which features on the album.